Skip to main content

 We tend to associate primitivism with the nostalgic idealization of origins, often aimed at parts of the world that are viewed as closer to that idealized past than modern post-industrial society.
 Primitivist impulses still exist in popular culture, whether in paleo diets or returns to foraging, and they can also be seen in intellectual and political circles in debates around the possibility of degrowth.
 In this book, historian Ryan L. Allen examines primitivism anew through four fascinating figures: Georges Bataille, Henri Lefebvre, Georges Devereux, and Mircea Eliade.

-In the postwar period, Allen shows, the French social sciences reappraised the primitive and archaic from anthropological, sociological, psychiatric, or religious angles.
-These thinkers sought past alternatives to midcentury hyper-modernization and capitalist excess.
+In the postwar period, Allen shows, the French social sciences reappraised the primitive and archaic from anthropological, sociological, psychiatric, and religious angles.
+These four thinkers sought past alternatives to midcentury hypermodernization and capitalist excess.
 They put forth trenchant critiques of contemporary society and sought in the archaic past a way to imagine a more sustainable future.
 Adventures in the Archaic rehabilitates these thinkers, showing how their critique of growth and consumerism was nourished by an engagement with primitive cultures as potential sources of cultural and ecological wisdom.
-As we confront ecological crisis, Allen suggests that there is still something to learn from these iconoclastic approaches.
+As we confront planetary crisis, Allen suggests, there is still much we can learn from these iconoclastic approaches.

 Table of Contents